Local Funding 2026

 - Engaging the community for ideas and input on the future of schools through online and in person sessions.

-- Identifying long rang planning challenges and opportunities.
+- Identifying long range planning challenges and opportunities.

-- Developing a financial projections for how to bring all facilities up to modern standards.
+- Developing financial projections for how to bring all facilities up to modern standards.

 - Creating a living document of the Facility Master Plan to use as a guide for the future of the school district.